James Davison: Indy Lights

-2008 found him in the Firestone Indy Lights series, racing for Sam Schmidt Motorsports.
+2008 found Davison in the Firestone Indy Lights series, racing for Sam Schmidt Motorsports.
 He struggled throughout the first half of the season, but captured his first series pole at Nashville Superspeedway, a concrete oval, in July.
 His first win came in bizarre circumstances in a wet race at Mid-Ohio.
 While running second on the last lap, race leader Jonny Reid went into pit lane instead of the finish line, handing Davison the victory.
 Davison also received the Sunoco Most Improved Driver Award at the IRL Championship Celebration held in Las Vegas.
 Davison finished second in the 2009 Firestone Indy Lights Championship with a new team Vision Racing, again winning at Mid-Ohio.
 Davison was running at the finish of all fifteen races and finished in the top ten in all but one.

 IndyCar

-In November 2011 he tested for Andretti Autosport at Palm Beach International Raceway, Florida.
+In November 2011, Davison tested for Andretti Autosport at Palm Beach International Raceway, Florida.
 He shared the car with Indy Lights driver Gustavo Yacaman.

-In 2013 Davison tested a car for Dale Coyne Racing at the Mid-Ohio Sports Car Course.
-A few weeks later it was announced that he would drive the team's No. 18 car at the race there.
+In 2013, Davison tested a car for Dale Coyne Racing at the Mid-Ohio Sports Car Course.
+A few weeks later, it was announced that he would drive the team's No. 18 car at the race there.
 It would be his first open wheel race appearance since 2009.
-Following the horrific accident by Sebastian Bourdais during qualifying for the 2017 Indianapolis 500, it was announced that James would be stepping into the number 18 Dale Coyne Racing Honda for the remainder of the season.
+Following the horrific accident by Sebastian Bourdais during qualifying for the 2017 Indianapolis 500, it was announced that Davison would be stepping into the No. 18 Dale Coyne Racing Honda.
 In the later stages of the race, Davison matched a record set by Tom Sneva in 1980 and became the third driver in Indy history to start 33rd and lead laps in the race, having led two laps.
 He then got caught up in a late wreck with seventeen laps to go.
 A year later, Davison barely qualified for the 2018 Indianapolis 500, bumping out longtime IndyCar rival James Hinchcliffe.
 He would finish in last place, after a crash on lap 47 caused by contact with Takuma Sato's car.
 Davison finished in last place again at the 2020 Indianapolis 500 due to a mechanical failure only six laps into the race.

 Historic racing

-In 2011 he drove his Uncle Richard Davison's Lola T332 Formula 5000 car at Phillip Island and Albert Park.
+In 2011, Davison drove his Uncle Richard Davison's Lola T332 Formula 5000 car at Phillip Island and Albert Park.
 In 2012, he returned to drive it again at Phillip Island.
-In 2019 he drove a Lotus 18 at Goodwood and Lotus 81 at Silverstone.
+In 2019, he drove a Lotus 18 at Goodwood and Lotus 81 at Silverstone.

-In 2022, he drove a Hill GH1 at the 13th Historic Monaco.
+In 2022, Davison drove a Hill GH1 at the 13th Historic Monaco.
 Then drove again at Spa in September.